Robert Earl Hughes: Death

-While travelling with the roadshow in Nappanee, Indiana, Hughes developed a rash, and the flesh under his fingernails turned blue.
+While traveling with the roadshow in Nappanee, Indiana, Hughes developed a rash, and the flesh under his fingernails turned blue.
 Because he was unable to be moved to the nearest hospital in Bremen, Indiana, doctors treated him at his trailer, and determined he was suffering from measles.
 He developed uremia.

-He died on July 10, 1958 at the age of 32.
+He died on July 10, 1958, at the age of 32.
 He was buried in a small church cemetery in Benville, Illinois, in Brown County near his hometown, Fishhook.
 About 2,000 people attended the funeral.